• ABOUT

 Invited by Rolls-Royce Motor Cars to join their Ambassador Programme profiled in the first edition of their new brand magazine.

-BT ArtBox for ChildLine – ‘About A Child’ NSPCC HQ
+BT ArtBox for ChildLine – ‘About A Child’ Displayed at the NSPCC HQ London

 Wildwood Gallery, Suffolk